iifl-logo

 (c) According to the information and explanations given to us, there are no whistle-blower complaints received by the Company during the year.

 xii.
-The Company is not a Nidhi company and the Nidhi Rules, 2014, are not applicable to the Company.
-Accordingly, hence reporting under clause 3(xii) of the Order is not applicable to the Company.
+The Company is not a Nidhi company, and the Nidhi Rules, 2014, are not applicable to the Company.
+Accordingly, hence, reporting under clause 3(xii) of the Order is not applicable to the Company.

-xiv. (a) In our opinion, the Company has an adequate internal audit system commensurate with the size and the nature of its business.
+audit system commensurate with the size and the nature of its business.

-(b) The internal audit reports of the Company issued till the date of the audit report, for the period under audit have been considered by us.
+(b) The internal audit reports of the Company issued till the date of the audit report for the period under audit have been considered by us.

 xv.
-The Company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence the requirement to report on clause 3(xv) of the Order is not applicable to the Company.
+The Company has not entered into any non-cash transactions with its directors or persons connected with its directors, and hence, the requirement to report on clause 3(xv) of the Order is not applicable to the Company.

 xvi. (a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934, are not applicable to the Company.
 Hence, the requirement to report on clause 3(xvi) (a), (b) and (c) of the Order is not applicable.